Firoz-Thakur/Firoz-Thakur/README.md

 <h3 align="center">🚀 Software Engineer at Innovaccer | Ex - NAVI Technologies | Passionate Backend Development & SDET | Solved 500+ DSA Problems | C++ | Java | Spring Boot | REST APIs | Automation Framework Development </h3>

 ### 🌟 A Bit About Me:
-As a software engineer based in India, I am dedicated to pushing the boundaries of technology and innovation.
-My expertise spans software development and automation testing, where I enjoy tackling complex challenges and continuously expanding my skill set.
-With a robust background in backend development and automation, I am committed to building efficient, scalable applications while implementing rigorous testing practices to ensure software quality and reliability.
+Firoz is a dedicated software engineer based in India, passionate about advancing technology and driving innovation.
+His expertise encompasses software development and automation testing, where he thrives on solving complex challenges and continually broadening his skill set.
+With a strong foundation in backend development and automation, Firoz is committed to designing efficient, scalable applications while implementing stringent testing practices to guarantee software quality and reliability

 ---
 ### 🔗 Connect with Me: